openhab/org.openhab.binding.zwave/doc/elexa/dmwd1_0_0.md

 ### Parameter 1: BASIC_SET Off Delay

 The delay time from when the Door/Window Sensor sends the BASIC_SET command.
-The delay time from when the Door/Window Sensor sends the BASIC\_SET command to Association Group 2 and when the BASIC\_SET(0) is sent.
-It accepts a value up to 65,535, in seconds.
+<p&gtThe delay time from when the Door/Window Sensor sends the BASIC\_SET command to Association Group 2 and when the BASIC\_SET(0) is sent.
+It accepts a value up to 65,535, in seconds.</p&gt
 Values in the range 1 to 65535 may be set.

 The manufacturer defined default value is ```30```.